Medical expert of the article

 - Infectious complications.

-- Formation of intrauterine synechia.
+- Formation of intrauterine adhesions.

-- Hematometer.
+- Hematometra.

 - Thermal damage to internal organs.

-Anesthesia complications
+Anesthetic complications

-Anesthesia complications most often develop due to allergic reactions to injected anesthetics (up to the development of anaphylactic shock).
-Therefore, before the operation, a complete examination of the patient, careful collection of anamnesis, especially with regard to intolerance to medicines, is necessary.
-During surgery, other anesthesia complications are possible, so the operating room should be equipped with anesthesia equipment; The operation is performed with constant monitoring of heart rate and blood pressure.
+Anesthetic complications most often develop as a result of allergic reactions to administered anesthetics (up to the development of anaphylactic shock).
+Therefore, before the operation, a complete examination of the patient, a thorough collection of anamnesis, especially with regard to drug intolerance, are necessary.
+During the operation, other anesthetic complications are also possible, therefore the operating room must be equipped with anesthetic equipment; the operation is performed with constant monitoring of heart rate and blood pressure.

-Complications associated with enlargement of the uterine cavity
+Complications associated with uterine dilation

-Complications arising from the use of CO 2
+Complications arising from the use of CO2

 - Cardiac arrhythmia due to metabolic acidosis.

-- Gas embolism, sometimes leading to death.
+- Gas embolism, sometimes fatal.

 Prevention